home Framing Point-of-View Shot (POV Shot)

 There are a few considerations to make when shooting a POV shot:

-• Position the camera at eye level, matching the character’s line of sight.
+• Position the camera at the character's eye level to exactly match their line of sight.

-• Use a handheld or steadicam setup to mimic natural head movements.
+• Use a handheld or Steadicam setup to mimic natural head movements and complete the illusion.

-• Frame the shot to include key visual details the character would notice.
+• Frame the shot to include key visual details the character would notice and match the actor's performance and timing.

 POV shots create immersion and emotional connection by letting viewers experience the story through a character’s eyes.
 They can build suspense, empathy, or highlight a character’s mental state.